Australian-Imaging-Service/charts/docs/Charts/Deployment/Kustomize.md

 weight: 10
 ---

-# Using Kustomize as a Post renderer for the AIS Helm Chart
+# Using Kustomize as a Post renderer for the AIS XNAT Helm Chart

 ## Kustomize
 Using a Helm Chart is a pretty awesome way to deploy Kubernetes infrastructure in a neatly packaged, release versioned way.